“You play the fool, to hide a warrior’s pain.”—Orion

 Frodo: “I wish the ring had never come to me.
 I wish none of this had happened.”

 Gandalf: “So do all who live to see such times.
 But that is not for them to decide.
 All we have to decide is what to do with the time that is given to us.
 There are other forces at work in this world, Frodo, besides the will of evil.
 Bilbo was meant to find the Ring.
 In which case, you were also meant to have it.
 And that is an encouraging thought.”

-Why is The Lord of the Rings, so remembered?
-Why has it left, such as lasting impact?
+Why are The Lord of the Rings, so remembered?
+Why have they left such a lasting impact?
 Continue reading

 A long time ago in a galaxy not so far, far away . . .